 The Villa Del Monte Mutual Water Company Water System ID# 4400595 provides a blend of water purchased from the San Jose Water Company via the Montevina pipeline, and from our own seasonal surface water source drawn from Laurel Creek.
-This CCR is prepared to address only the source water testing performed from Laurel Creek.
-The San Jose Water Company's 2017 water quality report is included with our report.
+During this reporting period all water was purchased from San Jose Water Company, this CCR includes water testing performed for distributed water in the system.
+The San Jose Water Company's 2018 water quality report is included with our report.

-The Villa Del Monte Mutual Water Company has performed water sampling and monitoring for the 2017 calendar year.
+The Villa Del Monte Mutual Water Company has performed water sampling and monitoring for the 2018 calendar year.
 All laboratory analyses are performed by State Certified Drinking Water Laboratories.